home-assistant/home-assistant.io/source/_integrations/zeroconf.markdown

 ## Troubleshooting

-### Integrations relying on zeroconf traffic are unresponsive
+### Integrations relying on Zeroconf traffic are unresponsive

-Some integrations rely on zeroconf traffic to work, for example the [HomeKit](/integrations/homekit/) integration.
+Some integrations rely on Zeroconf traffic to work, for example, the [HomeKit](/integrations/homekit/) integration.
 These integrations will not respond to traffic from other devices if the host device is not configured correctly.

 #### Libvirt virtual machine with macvtap adapter

-By default, the macvtap adapter created by libvirt does not allow the guest to receive zeroconf or multicast traffic.
+By default, the macvtap adapter created by libvirt does not allow the guest to receive Zeroconf or multicast traffic.

 Configure the virtual machine to accept this traffic by adding the `trustGuestRxFilters="yes"` setting in the adapter's XML.
 For example: